Ms. Teresa Wilson

 Enhancing the quality of life in Columbia is a primary focus for City Manager Wilson and her commitment was aptly displayed during the process to identify and select a strong leader to transform the Columbia Police Department.
 Public safety, which includes fire protection and emergency services, is at the core of not only the stability of neighborhoods, but also the continued success of the business community.
 Code enforcement operations have also been merged into the police department to solidify the process for maintaining clean, safe communities and hospitality districts.

 In addition, Wilson hired the City of Columbia’s first official Chief Financial Officer in order to assure that the fiscal foundation of the city remains strong and continues to sustain the multiple services that are critical to taxpayers.
-This important hire has yielded a 2014 Government Finance Officers Association award, which is an accomplishment that has not been bestowed on Columbia for almost a decade.
+This important hire yielded a 2014 Government Finance Officers Association award, which is an accomplishment that had not been bestowed on Columbia for almost a decade.
+Since then, the City has received the award for four consecutive years.

 To date Wilson’s leadership has yielded the creation of a business liaison function within the Economic Development Department in order to enhance communications and relationships with current and potential business partners on a local, regional and national basis.
 The focus on business retention has also been elevated through the development of a business retention plan that includes collaborations with leaders from various business districts.
 Her focus on community development has been equally beneficial and has resulted in new homes being built in various Columbia neighborhoods, while also offering competitive loans for new homeowners.
 Wilson believes that renewing and revitalizing neighborhoods is the platform for strengthening the community as a whole.